-Each dental event record includes the following: date of the dental event; type of provider seen; procedure(s) associated with the dental event; flat fee information; imputed sources of payment; total payment and total charge of the dental event expenditure; and a full-year person-level weight.
+Each home health record also includes the following: the month the provider visited the household; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment, and total charge for the home health event expenditure; and a full-year person-level weight.

-To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2021 MEPS HC person-level data (e.g. Full Year Consolidated or Full Year Population Characteristics files) using the person identifier, DUPERSID.
-Please see Section 5.0 or the 2021 Appendix for details on how to merge MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2021 MEPS HC person-level data (e.g. Full-Year Consolidated or Full-Year Population Characteristics files) using the person identifier, DUPERSID.
+Home Health events can also be linked to the MEPS 2021 Medical Conditions file.
+Please see Section 5.0 or the MEPS 2021 Appendix File, HC-229I, for details on how to link MEPS data files.